chaya-tan/chaya-tan/README.md

 Coding still be a big part of my life.
 I code for the businesses that I partnered with.

-I'm learning and excited about functional programming and have started using `fp-ts` and `io-ts`.
-Feel free to talk or share anything about this with me!
+I'm comfortable using Next.js with Prisma, Typescript, TailwindCSS.

 Feel free to say hi to me on my Twitter [@kreme_q](https://twitter.com/kreme_q)!